JoseRoca/AfxNova/docs/Databases/ADO Classes /CAdoRecordset Class.md

 ' // Setting the cursor location to client side is important to get a disconnected recordset pRecordset.CursorLocation = adUseClient
 ' // Open the recordset
-DIM cvSource AS CVAR = "SELECT * FROM Authors" pRecordset.Open(cvSource, pConnection, adOpenKeyset, adLockOptimistic, adCmdText)
+DIM dvSource AS DVARIANT = "SELECT * FROM Authors" pRecordset.Open(dvSource, pConnection, adOpenKeyset, adLockOptimistic, adCmdText)

 ' // Disconnect the recordset by setting its active connection to null.
 ' // Casting to Afx_ADOConnection PTR is needed to get the correct overloaded method called;